kuzudb/dspy-kuzu-demo/README.md

-# Graph data enrichment using entity resolution
+# Graph data enrichment using DSPy and Kuzu

 This repo contains an example of using DSPy for graph data enrichment, i.e., enriching data from one source with data from another source.
-We'll do this by reframing the problem as an entity resolution task, where we match entities from the two datasets based on their attributes using vector search, and then merge the data from the richer of the two sources, to create enriched data that we can then use to build a more useful knowledge graph in Kuzu.
+We'll do this by reframing the problem as an entity disambiguation task, where we match entities from the two datasets based on their attributes using vector search, and then merge the data from the richer of the two sources, to create enriched data that we can then use to build a more useful knowledge graph in Kuzu.